RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-07-01-newsletter.md

 - [Green RSE Award 2026](https://www.software.ac.uk/news/green-rse-award-returns-2026) nominations are open.
   - Closing date: **2026-07-13**

+- The ACIT Hub and HPC-SIG are excited to announce applications are now open for the next cohort of the Research Infrastructure Mentoring Programme.
+[Full details](https://acit.surrey.ac.uk/mentor.html)
+  - Closing date: **2026-08-02**

 - UKRI are looking for new members to join the UKRI Advisory Group for Digital Research Infrastructure (AGD).
 [Full details](https://www.ukri.org/who-we-are/work-for-us/join-an-advisory-committee-panel-or-network/digital-research-infrastructure-advisory-group-member-vacancies/)
   - Closing date: **2026-08-07**